Coreopsis nuecensis

-Coreopsis nuecensis, the crown tickseed, is a North American plant species of Coreopsis in the family Asteraceae.
-It is native to Texas, Louisiana, and probably Tamaulipas.
+Coreopsis nuecensis, the crown tickseed, is an annual, herbaceous, flowering plant in the Asteraceae family.
+It is native to Texas, and probably Tamaulipas.
 There are reports of isolated populations in Michigan and Florida, both probably escapes from cultivation.

+Description

-Coreopsis nuecensis is an annual herb up to 50 cm (20 inches) tall.
+Coreopsis nuecensis is an annual herbaceous flowering plant that typically grows between 10 and 50 cm tall.
 Ray florets are yellow with red or purple flecks; disc florets are yellow.

+C. nuecensis typically flowers from March to May.

+Distribution and habitat

+Coreopsis nuecensis is native to Texas and probably Tamaulipas.
+There are isolated records of this species in Michigan, Florida and Louisiana.

-The species grows in sandy soil in open woodlands.
+It grows in sandy soils in oak and post-oak woodlands.

+Conservation

+As of November 2024, NatureServe listed C. nuecensis as Apparently Secure (G4) worldwide with a note that the global status of this species needs to be reviewed.
+In individual states, it is listed as Vulnerable (G3) in Texas and No Status Rank in Louisiana.